Do you wonder when is the best time to buy a cell phone and why? Read on and find out.

 How To Make The Most Of Your Assets

 So under capital allowances, you can claim up to 100% upfront allowance for your mobiles and other assets, up to an annual limit.
-This is known as the Annual Investment Allowance.
-Click HERE to read more.
+This is known as the Annual Investment Allowance and greatly influences the best time to buy a cell phone.

 This means that the value of your item can be deducted from profits before paying tax.
 Therefore you may be able to reduce your taxable profit by the cost of your business mobiles.